nmwsharp/geometry-central/docs/docs/surface/algorithms/flip_geodesics.md

     - `inPath`: a boolean array indicating edges which are in the path
     - `extraMarkedVerts`: if given, boolean vector of vertices where the path is pinned, and should not be straightened

+??? func "`#!cpp FlipEdgeNetwork::reinitializePath(const std::vector<std::vector<Halfedge>>& paths)`"

+    Re-initialize an existing `FlipEdgeNetwork` object to hold the paths in `paths`, just like in the constructor.
+Useful when used in conjunction with `rewind()`.

+    - `paths`: a collection of paths along the surface, each given as an ordered sequence of halfedges

 ## Manipulating paths

 The key routine is `FlipEdgeNetwork::iterativeShorten()`, which shortens the path until it is a geodesic by flipping edges in the underlying intrinsic triangulation.